btholt/complete-intro-to-react-v5/lessons/hooks.md

 ### ⚠️ IMPORTANT ⚠️

 If you've been following the whole class so far, ignore this.
-If you're hopping into the middle of this class just to look at the hooks portion, you can still follow this lesson!
-So far we've been building an app but you can just head to [CodePen][codepen] where I've provided you with enough of a skeleton to follow this lesson.
+If you're hopping into the middle of this class just to look at the hooks portion, you can still follow this lesson and build along with us!
+So far we've been building an app that you can checkout on GitHub and then fast-forward this commit: lolcommit.

+If you just want an explaination the hooks in general, check out the [last section](hooks-in-depth)

 ## Getting started with hooks